BETWEEN BIRCH AND BAMBOO

 Japanese culture, both traditional and urban, continues to fascinate new generations.
 Dalarna has a surprisingly strong connection with Japan.
 In The Carl Larsson House 2018 summer exhibition, to be held in The Kvarnen Art Gallery, vegetation will play a major role.
 Plants and vegetation are constantly present and prominent in Japanese art as they are in Karin and Carl Larsson’s art and lifestyle.

 The artist Gunnar Kaj creates dialogue and collisions between tactile materials and plants from Sweden and Japan in the exhibition.
 With birch, bamboo, tatami, straw, lacquer, ceramics, moss and flowers as well as elements of art and design from Japan and the Larssons, the visitor will be moved both visually and emotionally.
+As an artist, Aia Jüdes has considerable experience of Japanese culture and exhibits here some of her own craft pieces together with her choice of Japanese items.
+Sanna Haverinen, a designer with great affection both for Japan and for Sundborn, has developed the graphic identity of the project.

 – Carl Larsson-gården’s art gallery